Earthquakes in the Arctic Ocean

 The above image shows the Gulf Stream off the coast of North America, while the image below shows how the Gulf Stream continues, carrying warmer water through the Atlantic Ocean into the Arctic Ocean.

 Feedbacks, such as the demise of the Arctic's snow and ice cover, further contribute to speed up the unfolding catastrophe.
-Methane eruptions from the seafloor of the Arctic Ocean have become especially noticable over the past half year.
+Methane eruptions from the seafloor of the Arctic Ocean have become especially noticeable over the past half year.
 The big danger is that this will develop into runaway global warming, as discussed in the recent post Feedbacks in the Arctic.

 Furthermore, as-yet-unknown feedbacks may start to kick in.
-As an example, submarine earthquakes and volcanos could add nutrients into the water that feed methane-producing (methanogenic) microbes.
+As an example, submarine earthquakes and volcanoes could add nutrients into the water that feed methane-producing (methanogenic) microbes.
 A recent study found that expansion of such microbes could have played a large role in the end-Permian extinction, and that it was catalyzed by increased availability of nickel associated with volcanism.
 Authors support their hypothesis with an analysis of carbon isotopic changes leading up to the extinction, phylogenetic analysis of methanogenic archaea, and measurements of nickel concentrations in South China sediments.

 5. Need for comprehensive and effective action